Does expecting the unexpected make the unexpected the expected?

 The Toshiba T-series portable workstations were powerful for their time.
 The rugged computers were built to be carried around.
 One of the main design goals of Toshiba was to make the computer a full desktop replacement, focusing on expandability, adding such features as a high quality full travel keyboard, bright and sharp screen, and a fast processor (for the time) to do complex tasks such as working with spreadsheets and databases.
 As a testament to Toshiba's high standards for build quality, and a large enthusiast network, a majority of T computers have stood the test of time and survive to this day.

-These computers are sought after.
-Their 80's design, “very retro” orange plasma screen, high quality keyboard and all-in-one portability are making this computer a collector's item.
-Rather than letting this computer fade into obscurity, I figured it deserves a beacon on the Internet.
+These computers are becoming highly sought after.
+Their distinctively 80's industrial design language, rarely seen orange gas-plasma screen, high quality keyboard and all-in-one portability are making the Toshiba T-series portables collectible.
+Rather than letting these computers fade into obscurity, I figured it deserves a beacon on the Internet.
 A website for these systems, sharing community information, technical data, utilities and documentation for everyone to peruse.
-My only goal is to support these computers because I firmly believe that it has earned it's place among the likes of Osborne 1, IBM PS/2 P70, Hyperion and Compaq Portables, and as a group, form one of the milestones of portable computing history.
+I firmly believe that the T-series portables have earned their place among the likes of Osborne 1, IBM PS/2 P70, Hyperion and Compaq Portables, and form one of the milestones of portable computing history.